 Campaign-Oriented Animal Rights Activism

-Now that we’ve covered a number of easy ways to make a difference for animals, let’s look at what may be the most advanced and challenging form of activism: launching animal protection campaigns.
+Now that we’ve covered a number of easy ways to make a difference for animals, let’s look at what’s probably the most advanced and challenging form of activism: launching animal protection campaigns.

-If you want to do campaign-oriented activism on a state or city level, the Humane Society of the United States is a great resource.
-Start by visiting their Farm Animal Protection Campaign to familiarize yourself with their current initiatives.
-Then visit the Humane Society’s statewide activism page to find and contact your state’s director, to express your interest in volunteering.
+If you want to do campaign-oriented activism on a state or city level, Humane World for Animals is a great resource.
+Visit the their statewide activism page to contact your state’s director to express your interest in volunteering.

 To tackle government or company-based campaigns is by far the hardest sort of activism presented in this essay.
-Since this work requires a number of specialized skills, I won’t go into greater depth on campaign-based activism.
-It’s vital material but not something that 99 percent of animal rights activists need to know.
+Since this work requires a number of specialized skills, I won’t go into greater depth on this sort of activism.
+The groups above will give you the training you need for these campaigns if you decide to volunteer.
+They’ll also give you opportunities to do things like work on political or corporate campaigns, and participate in protests.

 Money Stuff & Staying Afloat as an Activist

 Ideally, every animal advocate would receive a generous trust fund.
-That way, they could focus solely on animals and never have deal with coming up with grocery money or paying the rent.
-But since trust funds are hard to come by, most activists must find a way to earn money and make good financial decisions.
+That way, they could focus solely on animals and never have deal with coming up with money to pay for household expenses or rent.
+But since trust funds are hard to come by, most activists must find a way to stay afloat financially.

 Maslow’s hierarchy of needs is one of the most influential frameworks for psychological well-being ever invented, and it has much to teach aspiring activists.
-Take a look at Maslow’s pyramid.
+Take a look at Maslow’s pyramid, shown below.
 The idea is that the base layers must come first.
 You can’t, for instance, have a relaxed and joy-filled relationship if you don’t first have food, water, clothing, and shelter.

-Some activists use their commitment to animals to justify their refusal to take responsibility for meeting their needs lower down on the pyramid.
+Some activists use their commitment to animals to justify refusing to take responsibility for meeting their needs lower down on the pyramid.
 Surprise, surprise—these folks invariably end up unfulfilled, resentful, and miserable.
-So it’s important to not let your animal protection work interfere with doing what it takes to provide for your basic needs.
+So it’s important to not let your animal protection work get in the way of providing for your basic needs.

 I urge you to think of your activism as an expression of Self-Actualization.
 Since activism resides at the top level of Maslow’s pyramid, it’s best done only after the rest of your life is in order.
-Just like the flight attendant’s emergency speech instructs you to put on your oxygen mask first before you tend to your child’s, you’ve got to establish a reasonable level of security, comfort, and friendships in your life before you can be truly effective helping animals.
-It is emphatically unwise to do animal protection work when you can’t pay the bills and are facing eviction.
+Just like the flight attendant’s emergency speech instructs you to put on your oxygen mask first before you tend to your child’s, you’ve got to establish a reasonable level of security, comfort, and friendships in your life before turning your attention to animal protection.
+It is emphatically unwise to do animal activism when you can’t pay the bills and are facing eviction.

-If you feel a serious calling to spend a lot of time protecting animals, here are the most obvious ways to fund your lifestyle.
+If you feel a serious calling to spend most of your time doing something that protects animals, here are the most obvious ways to fund your lifestyle.

-3. Take an unrelated day-job that provides for your expenses, but that allows sufficient time for you to also do your animal protection work.
+- Take an unrelated day-job that provides for your expenses, but that allows sufficient time for you to work on animal protection projects.

 As somebody who has spent decades meeting his financial needs through option 1, I can’t recommend it for most people.
 Nor can I recommend option 2, since I think that most nonprofits are bloated and ineffective, and they typically don’t pay well either.
-I therefore think option 3 is the best choice, in terms of being able to provide for your financial needs while still giving you the time needed to change the world.
+I therefore think option 3 is the best choice, in terms of providing for your financial needs while still allowing the time necessary to help animals.

 If you choose option 3, there’s obviously no single path in the business or public service sectors that’s right for everybody.
-But the following question, if asked constantly over a period of weeks or months, will eventually lead to an answer that allows you to meet your financial needs gracefully and with the least possible effort:
+But the following question, if asked constantly over a period of weeks or months, will eventually produce some useful ideas:

 How can I use my skills to generate the money I need to live comfortably, while still enabling me to have substantial time to do activist work?

 Your spending habits are at least as important as your income.
-There are plenty of people making huge salaries who manage to flirt constantly with financial ruin because they have extravagant spending habits.
+Plenty of people who earn huge salaries nevertheless flirt constantly with financial ruin because they have extravagant spending habits.
 Beyond the sense of security that being frugal can provide, it’ll also probably enable you to begin saving money.
-And it’s by saving money and investing it wisely that you’ve ultimately got the chance to become financially independent, and to devote as much time as you wish to animal protection.
+And it’s by saving money and investing it wisely that you can ultimately become financially independent, and to devote as much time as you wish to animal protection.

 Investing is, unfortunately, like singing.
 Unless you’re born with that particular gift, you’re better off letting others do it for you.
-I suspect that fewer than one in twenty people are born with the gift that makes them competent singers or competent investors.
+I suspect that fewer than one in twenty people are born with the talent to be excellent singers or outstanding investors.
 Most successful investors have:

 Unless you’ve been blessed with these qualities, your stock purchases are probably more a form of gambling than investing.
 Sure, you might win, but it’s like the lottery or a slot machine: the odds are always against you.

-Financial literacy is easy to learn and requires no special gifts.
+Financial literacy is easy to learn and requires no innate talent.
 I’m not usually one to recommend a Dummies book, but Personal Finance for Dummies has been through eight editions and seems to avoid the pitfalls of other books in its category.

 Once you’ve accumulated some savings, consider hiring a Certified Financial Planner.
 These people have undergone a rigorous multi-year program that emphasizes investment planning.
-The core objective of this study is to maximize returns at minimal risk.
-When you finally get your financial house in order, you’ll never again have to look over your shoulder worried about expenses.
-You’ll thereby gain the ability to devote yourself fully to animal protection.
+The core objective of this study is to maximize returns while minimizing risk.
+When you finally get your financial house in order, you’ll never again have to worry about expenses.
+You’ll thereby gain the ability to devote yourself as fully as you wish to animal protection.

 Becoming a Donor

-Generally, when organizations attempt to raise funds by tugging on your heartstrings with stories about specific animals, it’s an indication that your money may go much further if donated elsewhere.
-In a world with more than 70 billion farm animals slaughtered a year, we can’t afford the inefficiencies of trying to rescue animals one by one.
+Generally, when organizations attempt to raise funds by tugging on your heartstrings with stories about specific animals, it’s an indication that your money may go further elsewhere.
+In a world with more than 70 billion farm animals slaughtered every year, we can’t afford the inefficiencies of trying to rescue animals one-by-one.
 What we need are large-scale changes of eating and lifestyle choices, brought about at the lowest possible cost.

-I’d therefore suggest putting your money somewhere other than farm animal sanctuaries.
-While these groups do important work, the cost of keeping even one shelter going is extraordinary, and I strongly suspect that of all the vegan-oriented nonprofits in existence, these organizations protect the fewest animals per dollar spent.
+I therefore recommend putting your money somewhere other than farm animal sanctuaries.
+While these groups do important work, the cost of keeping even one shelter going is extraordinary, and I believe that of all the vegan-oriented nonprofits in existence, these organizations protect the fewest animals per dollar spent.
 A large animal sanctuary might house 200 animals a year, while costing several hundred thousand dollars a year to run.
 Meanwhile, the activism required to persuade one high school student to go vegan might cost just $10 or $20.
-For a young person, a life-long dietary change could easily prevent the slaughter of a thousand chicken and fish.
+A young person making a life-long dietary change will easily prevent the slaughter of a thousand chicken and fish.

 What’s more, farm animal sanctuaries are the animal protection movement’s easiest-to-fund type of organization.
 There’s a misleading sense of accomplishment that comes from “adopting” a specific cow or turkey.
 This feeling that you’re definitely helping one animal in particular inspires donations from huge swaths of people.
 In fact, the overwhelming majority of funds raised by farm animal sanctuaries come from meat eaters!
 So we might as well let the meat eaters of the world keep these facilities going, while we seek to donate our personal funds to greater effect.

-When it comes to choosing your animal protection donations, it makes sense to support smaller groups.
+When it comes to choosing your animal protection donations, supporting smaller groups can enable your money to go further.
 Generally, I think smaller and more local organizations are the way to go.
-A few hundred dollars can make a huge difference to what a local vegetarian society can accomplish, whereas a donation of that scale would hardly be noticed if it was received by PETA or the Humane Society of the United States.
+A few hundred dollars can make a huge difference to what a local vegetarian society can accomplish, whereas a donation of that scale would hardly be noticed if it was sent to PETA or Humane World for Animals.

 Avoiding Burnout